 chat online at www.masshelpline.com

 If you need to speak with someone urgently about what you are experiencing and other options are not available (or your crisis involves a medical emergency), you can go to your local hospital emergency department.
-While in the emergency department, providers will assess you to determine next steps.
+While in the emergency department, a mental health clinician will assess you to determine next steps.

 Know that the care options that can be offered in the emergency department are often more limited than what an MCI can offer, and your ability to choose the care that you think will work best for you may be limited.